imsjrhowa/LogViewer/Docs/INDEX.md

 ## 📚 Documentation Overview

 The Log Viewer is a powerful, cross-platform GUI application for monitoring log files in real-time.
 It features advanced filtering, encoding detection, and memory-efficient file handling.
+The application now uses a **modular architecture** for improved maintainability and extensibility.

 ## 🗂️ Documentation Structure